entorb/pre-commit-config/README.md

 * exclude via [.pre-commit-config.yaml](.pre-commit-config.yaml)
 * exclude via .gitignore file

+To disable a certain rule for a file add

+`# ruff: noqa: D103`

-To disable a certain rule for a specific line of code append a comment like `# noqa: D103`
+To disable a certain rule for a specific line of code:
+`# noqa: D103`

 ## configure cspell hook (spell checker)